Purina Pro Plan Large Breed Adult Food (34 lb)

 Why Dog Foods Matter for Your Beagle

-Medium-sized breeds like the Beagle often get overlooked by "breed-specific" formulas that focus on small or large dogs.
-Yet their nutritional needs are distinct: the Beagle's high energy level and short dense coat require a balanced formula that supports both activity and coat health.
-Getting the right food now helps prevent the health concerns this breed is known for, including obesity and ear infections.
+Medium breeds like the Beagle get overlooked by the "breed-specific" formulas that focus on small or large dogs.
+But their needs are distinct -- the Beagle's high energy level and short dense coat need a formula that supports both activity and coat health.
+Getting the right food now helps prevent the issues this breed is known for, including obesity and ear infections.

 Medium-Breed Sizing for Beagle (20-30 lbs)